-Each of the eight Feeding America food banks that serve the state provide food to thousands of hungry Iowans, but we do not fully understand how many food insecure people, or individuals who struggle against hunger, remain unreached and in need.
+Each of the seven Feeding America food banks that serve the state provide food to thousands of hungry Iowans, but there is much left to understand about the numbers of Iowans who continue to struggle against hunger but remain unreached and in need.

 The Map the Meal Gap study provides county level data regarding:

 - The number of food insecure individuals in each county

 - The number of food insecure individuals in income brackets based on eligibility for assistance programs

 - The average cost of a meal in each county

 - The amount of money food insecure individuals report they need per week in order to meet food needs